Overcoming Fear of Failure

 We all have different definitions of failure, simply because we all have different benchmarks, values, and belief systems.
 A failure to one person might simply be a great learning experience for someone else.

 Fear of failure can be linked to many causes.
-For instance, having critical or unsupportive parents is a cause for some people.
+For instance, having unsupportive or critical parents is a cause for some people.
 Because they were routinely undermined or humiliated in childhood, they carry those negative feelings into adulthood.

-Experiencing a traumatic event at some point in your life can also be a cause.
-For example, say that several years ago you gave an important presentation in front of a large group, and you did very poorly.
+Experiencing a traumatic event in your life can also be a cause.
+For example, say that several years ago you gave an important presentation in front of a large group, and did very poorly.
 The experience might have been so terrible that you became afraid of failing in other things.
 And you carry that fear even now, years later.

-You might experience some of these symptoms if you have a fear of failure :
+You might experience some or all of the following symptoms if you have a fear of failure: